Class: Karafka::Web::Processing::Consumer

 # Older reports mean someone is in the middle of upgrade.
 Schema change related

-# upgrades always should happen without a rolling-upgrade, hence we can reject those
+# upgrades always should happen without a rolling-upgrade.
+For such, since we cannot

 when :older